405th-Infantry-Division/Mantle/mantle.md

 # Article IV.
 Elections
 ## Battalion and Regiment
 + Battalion Commanding Officer (BCO) and Regiment Commanding Officer (RCO) are elected by popular vote of the active members of their respective unit.
-+ Executive Office and Membership Officer of Battalion and Regiment are appointed by their respective CO.
++ Executive Officer and Membership Officer of Battalion and Regiment are appointed by their respective CO.
 + CO may appoint other administrative positions within their unit as needed.
 + Active Deployed members in good standing are eligible to run for CO.
 + Deployed members are eligible to nominate and vote in elections within their currently assigned unit.